PrefectHQ/prefect/docs/concepts/logs.md

 The default flow run log formatter uses the flow run name for log messages.

 !!! note
         Starting in 2.7.11, if you use a logger that sends logs to the API outside of a flow or task run, a warning will be displayed instead of an error.
-You can silence this warning by setting `PREFECT_LOGGING_ORION_WHEN_MISSING_FLOW=ignore` or have the logger raise an error by setting the value to `error`.
+You can silence this warning by setting `PREFECT_LOGGING_TO_API_WHEN_MISSING_FLOW=ignore` or have the logger raise an error by setting the value to `error`.

 ### Logging in tasks